tamara-glazer/ml-pub-policy/Assignment2/README.md

 provide an evaluation metric for this classifier.
 This pipeline leverages scikit-learn's Decition Tree module to build a Classifier class.
-The purpose of the file final_analysis.py is to use the machine learning pipeline to load and pre-process the Credit Dataset and to train a Decision Tree this data to predict who will experience financial distress in the next two years with a measured degree of accuracy.
+The purpose of the file final_analysis.py is to use the machine learning pipeline to load and pre-process the Credit Dataset and to train a Decision Tree to predict who will experience financial distress in the next two years with a measured degree of accuracy.